Monkland Village: Monkland Avenue

-In the summer of 2013 the Monkland Merchants Association organized a very successful street Festival that attracted more than 90,000 people over a three-day period.
+In the summer of 2013 the Monkland Merchants Association organized a successful street Festival that attracted more than 90,000 people over a three-day period.

-Between 2014 and 2017, Monkland Avenue boasted one of the city's largest street festivals lasting 3 days and attracts more than 250,000 attendees, over 20 food trucks and 50 independent merchants.
+Between 2014 and 2017, Monkland Avenue boasted one of the city's largest street festivals lasting 3 days and attracting more than 250,000 attendees, over 20 food trucks and 50 independent merchants.

 2013 also marked the arrival of new third wave coffee shop, Melk.

-2015 marked the arrival of new merchants such as Café Di Mercanti, LE Cheese, Casa de Mateo (now closed), Food De Toi (now closed), Bistro Amerigo, and Bacaro Pizzeria.
+2015 marked the arrival of new merchants such as Café Di Mercanti, LE Cheese (now closed), Casa de Mateo (now closed), Food De Toi (now closed), Bistro Amerigo, and Bacaro Pizzeria.